 When I finally realized being a night owl was putting a serious crimp in my productivity style… I ditched my night owl ways and became a morning person!!
-And even though getting up early is still a struggle sometimes, I know that it serves me in the long run (because mornings are for getting stuff done).
+These days, I am in bed and reading no later than 11pm so I can get up in the morning and get stuff done (because mornings are the best for this)!!
+And even though getting up early is still a struggle sometimes, I know that it serves me in the long run.
 It’s also the best way to get a little time back in your day!!

 (This might be my favorite of all the things I did for a better life and business.
 Don’t tell the others, ok?!)

-Related Posts: How (and Why) to Become a Morning Person + How to Jumpstart Your Productivity in the Morning
+Related Posts: How to Become a Morning Person (And Why You Should) + How to Jumpstart Your Productivity in the Morning

 8 | I CREATED SYSTEMS, PROCESSES, ROUTINES, AND WORKFLOWS FOR JUST ABOUT EVERY AREA OF MY LIFE AND BUSINESS

 I am NOT kidding or fibbing.

 I have a system, a process, a routine, and/or a workflow for just about every area of my life and business including keeping my house clean, getting my laundry done, how I start the day, how I end the day, how I write and publish a blog post, how I set myself up for success each day, week, month, quarter, and year, how I create content for Instagram, and more!!

 Figuring out ways to make life and business better, easier, or funner by creating and implementing systems, processes, routines, and/or workflows is kinda my thing!!

 9 | I STARTED PLANNING AND SCHEDULING ALL THE THINGS